-In the "small diamond" pattern fill for example, the steps are labeled below in red letters.
+In the "small diamond" pattern fill for example, the steps are labeled on the next page in red letters.
 After selecting walk stitch digitize a diamond shape using straight input points (left clicking).
 Steps 1-4.
 Press the Enter Key.